 A Christmas Carol - The Workhouse - teaching resource

-A differentiated Do Now / starter activity, in which learners examine an image of a surviving workhouse and reflect on what its function might have been.
-At higher levels, learners will also consider their own responses to the image and think about why the building might be a tourist attraction today.
+A differentiated Do Now starter activity where learners examine an image of a surviving workhouse and reflect on its function.
+Higher-ability learners explore their personal responses to the image and consider why such a building might be a tourist attraction today.

 Get access to thousands of pages of resources.
 Find out more about membership here.